Online safety basics

 Targeted advice for parents of

-Online activity can offer preschool-aged children opportunities to learn through exploration, play and social interaction.
-It can also help develop their digital literacy in preparation for starting school.
+Online activity can offer children under 5 opportunities to learn through exploration, play and social interaction.
+It can also help develop their digital literacy and learning.

 At this age, it is important to